OldNGreyBMR/User_Tracking/User-Tracking/Readme/New_Install_Readme.txt

 Thanks to torvista for continued behind the scenes modifications and suggestions.
 Thanks to DrByte for allowing me (mc12345678) the opportunity to update a program and to push for such updates to come to fruition.
 Thanks to Nitroedge for pushing for and explaining the funtionality desired and its business reason.
+Thanks again to DrByte for revisiting the plugin and identifying opportunities to optimize the code for UT 1.5.8
 License: under the GPL - See http://www.gnu.org/licenses/licenses.html#GPL License for info.
 Forum Support:  Only given via the forums, please. http://www.zen-cart.com/forum/showthread.php?t=35081

 ========================================================
-NEW Installation Procedure:
+NEW/Upgrade Installation Procedure:

-1. The files in the contribution are arranged for Zen-Cart Version 1.5.x, just put them in the appropriate folder(s).
+1. The files in the contribution are arranged for Zen-Cart Version 1.5.x, just put all of them in the appropriate folder(s).

 1-B: The file structure is ready to drop in.
 Rename the admin folder to match your custom admin folder directory
      and upload the directory to the root of your store where that admin directory exists.

 2. Login into the admin area.

 3. File Modifications:
 	3-1- to allow tracking pages loaded by visitors to the site for ZC pre 1.5.5, add or verify present the following line to the end of /includes/templates/YOUR TEMPLATE/common/tpl_main_page.php.
 If the file does not exist in your template, then copy the common/tpl_main_page.php file from the template_default into the folder named for your chosen template(s).
 (This is the recommended location to store changes to Zen Cart, using the template override folders makes future upgrades a little easier when changes come out or if it is desired to return to basic settings.)

 <?php $zco_notifier->notify('NOTIFY_FOOTER_END'); ?>